-How To Remove Your Gel Nail Polish Manicure At Home
+How To Remove Your Gel Nail Polish Manicure At Home - Chatelaine

 You want to scratch the shiny surface—but not entirely remove the polish underneath.
 “When you start seeing nail polish colour on your file, that's when you should stop,” says Colley.
 If you sand all the way down to your natural nail, you run the risk of damaging it.

 Once you’ve buffed the shiny top coat off every nail, it’s time for an acetone nail polish remover soak.
 At this stage, you may be tempted to try to speed things up by soaking both hands at once, but Colley advises against it.
 “The biggest tip is to just be patient,” she says.
-“Do one hand, complete it, and then move on to the other hand”.
+“Do one hand at a time.”

-Start by saturating a piece of paper towel, cotton ball or cotton pad in acetone.
+Start by saturating a piece of paper towel, cotton pad or cotton ball in acetone.
 Here, more is more.
 “You want it to be almost dripping wet,” says Colley.

-Next, place the piece of paper towel over your nail and wrap it tightly in a square of aluminum foil.
-“Acetone evaporates, so if the package that’s wrapped around your nail isn’t as tight as you can get it, air is getting in there, fighting against the acetone and slowing it down,” she continues.
+Next, place the acetone-soaked cotton ball over your nail and wrap it tightly in a square of aluminum foil.
+“Acetone evaporates, so if the package that's wrapped around your nail isn't as tight as you can get it, air is getting in there, fighting against the acetone and slowing it down,” she continues.
 Repeat the process for each finger of the hand you’re working on.

 Alternatively, you can pour the acetone in a bowl and soak your fingers directly in it.
 However, Colley prefers the wrap technique, as it’s easy and mess-free.